syncfusion-content/blazor-docs/blazor/diagram/scroll-settings.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/ScrollSettings)

 ## AutoScroll Padding
 The [AutoScrollPadding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_AutoScrollPadding) is used to specify the maximum distance between the object and the diagram's edge that will trigger auto-scrolling.
-When auto-scrolling is enabled, the diagram viewport will automatically scroll in the direction of the mouse movement when the user drags a node to the edge of the viewport.
+When auto-scrolling is enabled, the diagram viewport will automatically scroll in the direction of the mouse movement when the user drags a diagram elements to the edge of the viewport.
 The padding to start the auto-scrolling at the edge can be controlled by setting the AutoScrollPadding property.

 N> The default value is 20 pixels.

 The following code example illustrates how to set autoscroll padding.

 ```cshtml
 @using Syncfusion.Blazor.Diagram
 <SfDiagramComponent Height="600px" Width="600px" Nodes="@nodes">